cben/kubernetes-discovery-samples/README.md

 # How?

 See [tools/](tools/) directory.
-I'm starting from openshift, not kubernetes
+I started from openshift, not kubernetes, because it can be run as a convenient [all-in-one container](https://docs.openshift.org/3.7/getting_started/administrators.html#running-in-a-docker-container).
+TODO: add kubernetes, [rancher](rancher.com), etc...
 *PRs welcome!*

 # License